gitlabhq/gitlabhq/PROCESS.md

 - Green labels `#009800`: issues that can generally be ignored.
 For example, issues given the following labels normally can be closed immediately:
   - Feature request (see copy & paste response: [Feature requests](#feature-requests))
   - Support (see copy & paste response: [Support requests and configuration questions](#support-requests-and-configuration-questions)

+## Be kind

+Be kind to people trying to contribute.
+Be aware that people can be a non-native or a native English speaker, they might not understand thing or they might be very sensitive to how your word things.
+Use emoji to express your feelings (heart, star, smile, etc.).
+Some good tips about giving feedback to merge requests is in the [Thoughtbot code review guide](https://github.com/thoughtbot/guides/tree/master/code-review).

 ## Copy & paste responses